lacajanegra/foodwalletApp/README.md

 # foodwalletApp

-Hybrid mobile app / Appgyver Framework
+Hybrid mobile App with AppGyver Framework.

+The purpose is to manage discount coupons for food.